Wonton Noodle Soup

 Instructions

-• Prep the filling.
-In a large bowl, mix together ground pork, minced shrimp or prawns, garlic, oyster sauce, soy sauce, sesame oil, salt, and pepper until well combined.
+• Make the filling: Mix pork, shrimp, garlic, oyster sauce, soy sauce, sesame oil, salt, and pepper until combined.

 Nutrition